SoftUni-Internal/interactive-content/EN/06-Nested-Loops/06-Homework.md

 [slide]
 # Homework
-Welcome to the homework.
+Welcome to the homework tab.

-Now we are going to write a couple of console applications, by which we are going to make a few more steps into programming.
+Here, we are going to write a couple of console applications together.

-We have prepared some problems for you to solve.

-Let's solve a few problems to confirm what we have learned.
+Let us solve a few problems to exercise what we have learned.

 [image assetsSrc="homeowrk.png" /]
 [/slide]